Diego-Equis-Nunes/cse15l-lab-reports/lab2.md

 ![Image](Lab2SuccessSymptom.png)

-The following code is how the `testReverseInPlace()` code was written it was buggy:
+The following code is how the `testReverseInPlace()` code was written when it was buggy:

 ```
 static void reverseInPlace(int[] arr) {